Top 20 Most Beautiful Countries of the World to Travel in 2023/2024

 2. New Zealand

-Additionally, New Zealand is brimming with galleries and museums that contribute to the country's cultural and artistic identity.
-The Museum of New Zealand Te Papa Tongarewa highlights the rich history and significance of the Mori people to New Zealand's national identity.
+Furthermore, New Zealand is teeming with museums and galleries that contribute to the cultural and artistic identity of the nation.
+The rich history and importance of the Mori people to New Zealand's national identity are highlighted by the Museum of New Zealand Te Papa Tongarewa.

 3. Colombia